MarkChristieProximo/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab12_Assets.md

 1. Select the **Products** tab.

-1. Open the work order product and select the **Product Relates To** tab and verify the customer asset is selected.
+1. Open the work order product and navigate to the **Refers To** section and verify the customer asset is selected.